 We Turks love our koftes, Turkish homemade meatballs.
 A childhood favorite, they get ready in almost no time and the delicious aroma greets you as soon as you are in the kitchen.

 I recently made these baked mini koftes, meatballs for a friend, who follows a gluten free diet.
 They were delicious and moist in pepper and tomato sauce, also healthy, as being baked.
-You can serve them as a mezze, starter or bigger portions can make a lovely main course with some rice and steamed vegetables aside.
+You can serve them as a mezze, starter or bigger portions can make a lovely main course over some rice, pasta and steamed vegetables aside.
 Cacik dip of cucumber and yoghurt would complement these mini koftes very well too.

-This lovely meatballs in peppery sauce recipe and many others are included at my Turkish cookery book, Ozlem’s Turkish Table, Recipes from My Homeland, Signed hardback copies at this link, delivered worldwide including the USA and Canada.
+This lovely meatballs in peppery sauce recipe and many others are included at my Turkish cookery book, Ozlem’s Turkish Table, Recipes from My Homeland, Signed hardback copies at this link, delivered worldwide.

 - 225gr/ 8oz ground beef